 Our exposure to market risk for changes in interest rates related to our outstanding debt will impact our Secured Credit Facility.
 The interest expense associated with our term loans and any loans under our Revolving Credit Facility will vary with market rates.
-A hypothetical interest rate increase of 1% would have increased interest expense related to the term facilities under our Secured Credit Facility by approximately \$14.8 million in fiscal 2019 and \$14.9 million in fiscal 2018, and likewise decreased our income and cash flows.
-The year over year increase in interest expense is primarily due to an increase in 1 Month LIBOR, the benchmark interest rate attached to our floating rate debt, which rose approximately 60 basis points throughout fiscal 2019, further contributing to the Company's increased interest expense.
-This increase in LIBOR was partially offset with a 25 basis point reduction in our Term Loan A and the Revolving Credit Facility credit spreads as part of the Sixth Amendment consummated on July 23, 2018, along with amounts reclassified into interest expense relating to our cash flow hedges.
+A hypothetical interest rate increase of 25 basis points would have increased interest expense related to the term facilities under our Secured Credit Facility by approximately \$2.9 million in fiscal 2021 and \$3.1 million in fiscal 2020, and likewise decreased our income and cash flows.
+The year over year decrease in interest expense was due to a 90 basis point reduction in the 1 month LIBOR yield curve, the benchmark interest rate used in conjunction with our floating rate debt, and a reduction in interest expense as a result of repayment of the remaining Deferred Payment Obligation balance in fiscal 2020.
+Additionally, as part of the Seventh Amendment consummated on November 26, 2019, the Company reduced its credit spread by 25 basis points on the Term Loan B debt tranche, further contributing to offsetting interest expense year over year.

-As of March 31, 2019 and 2018, we had \$284.0 million and \$287.0 million, respectively, in cash and cash equivalents.
-The return on our cash and cash equivalents balance as of March 31, 2019 and 2018 was less than 3%.
+As of March 31, 2021 and 2020, we had \$991.0 million and \$741.9 million, respectively, in cash and cash equivalents.
+Due to a near zero interest rate environment over the last 12 months, the interest income returns on our cash and cash equivalents balances were nominal on a comparative basis.
+As of March 31, 2021 and 2020 the interest income on balance sheet cash was less than 3%.
 Therefore, the corresponding impact to our interest income, and likewise to our income and cash flow, was not material.

-Pursuant to our interest rate risk management strategies, we began using interest rate cash flow hedges in April 2017 to add stability to our incurrence of interest rate expense and to manage our exposure to related interest rate movement.
-See Note 13 to our consolidated financial statements for further discussion.
-As of March 31, 2019, we had interest rate swaps with an aggregate notional amount of \$600 million, \$150 million of which are forward starting with a start date of April 30, 2019.
+Pursuant to our interest rate risk management strategies, we use interest rate cash flow hedges to add stability to our incurrence of interest rate expense and to manage our exposure to related interest rate movement.
+See Note 11 to our consolidated financial statements for further discussion.
+As of March 31, 2021, we had interest rate swaps with an aggregate notional amount of \$1 billion.
 These derivative instruments hedge the variability of cash outflows for interest payments on our variable rate debt and are recorded at fair value on our consolidated balance sheet.
-As of March 31, 2019, a 25 basis point increase in interest rates would increase the fair value of our interest rate swaps by approximately \$1.2 million and a 25 basis point decrease in interest rates would decrease the fair value of our interest rate swaps by approximately \$7.1 million.
+As of March 31, 2021, a 25 basis point increase in interest rates would increase the fair value of our interest rate swaps by approximately \$4.8 million and a 25 basis point decrease in interest rates would decrease the fair value of our interest rate swaps by approximately \$3.8 million.

-We established a Rabbi trust to provide for the payment of benefits under our non-qualified deferred compensation plan that became effective in the first quarter of fiscal 2019.
-As of March 31, 2019, fund assets totaled \$3.2 million which include mutual fund investments that are subject to fluctuations in market prices and interest rates.
+During fiscal 2019, we established a Rabbi trust to provide for the payment of benefits under our non-qualified deferred compensation plan.
+As of March 31, 2021, fund assets totaled \$14.1 million which include mutual fund investments that are subject to fluctuations in market prices and interest rates.
 Cash distributions made to plan participants are recognized as operating cash flows in the consolidated statement of cash flows and have the effect of lowering both fund assets and the corresponding fund liabilities on a one-for-one basis.
 Changes in fair value on fund liabilities offset the changes in fair value of fund assets, and changes in fair value on both fund assets and fund liabilities are recognized in earnings on our consolidated statements of operations.
-See Notes 15 and 20 to our consolidated financial statements for further discussion.
+See Notes 14 and 19 to our consolidated financial statements for further discussion.